50 Amazing Home Upgrades for Under $50

 That beat-up looking drywall makes your house look dingy and dull.
 To spruce it up, install some wainscoting and a chair rail to your walls.
 It's a relatively inexpensive addition to any space, and you can have the boards cut at your local hardware store.

-Add some picture frame molding.
+Or add some picture frame molding.

 Install a patterned tile backsplash.

 Mosaic tile may be the go-to for practically every interior designer on TV, but if you want to make your kitchen look a bit more elegant, go for patterned ceramic tiles in white and blue instead.
+And if you're planning to sell your home in the near future, Safier recommends a safe, neutral colored backsplash, which you can find cheaply and install easily using peel-and-stick tiles.

 Hang long curtains in your kitchen.